Demo-Smart-Factory-Concordia-University/OpenFactory-AssetAPI/README.md

-# OpenFactory-AssetAPI
+# OpenFactory-AssetAPI - Serving Layer for Assets
-OpenFactory Serving Layer for Assets
+OpenFactory-AssetAPI provides both state query and streaming endpoints for accessing real-time and computed data from Assets deployed on OpenFactory.
+It is the main serving layer for asset data within the OpenFactory platform.